How To Know If Your Baby Is Ready for Solids (3 Key Signs)

 What if my baby gags on solids?

-Gagging is normal and part of learning.
-Stay calm and give baby time to manage the texture.
-Choking is different—always know the signs and supervise.
+Gagging is normal and is a part of the learning process.
+Keep calm and give your baby a moment to work through the gag reflex and manage the new texture.
+Choking is a different problem, always know the signs of choking and pay attention to your baby while they eat.

 How much solid food should I offer at first?